 Maintain a weekly work schedule designed to ensure proper supervision of program affairs and regular attention to the program's requirements;

-Plan, execute and evaluate annual program goals, objectives, and related activities based on the needs of the program, the department and the Student Learning, Development, and Support Division for improved performance;
+Plan, execute and evaluate annual program goals, objectives, and related activities based on the needs of the program, the department, division and the college for improved performance;

 Recommend, implement and enforce academic policies and procedures, administrative rules and regulations, and other controls intended to maintain order and the highest standards of instruction;